cvmfs/doc-cvmfs/cpt-releasenotes.rst

   * Instant access to named snapshots through the hidden .cvmfs/snapshots directory

-  * Support for branching in CernVM-FS' internal versioning
+  * Support for branching and diffing in CernVM-FS' internal versioning

   * Faster propagation of repository updates